MattiaCacciatore/Bourne-Again-Shell-for-dummies/README.md

 For the readline library: $ sudo apt-get install libreadline-dev

 Be aware that Prof. Lagorio is aware of this code.
-DON'T EVEN TRY.
+DON'T EVEN TRY (if you're thinking "ah ah i can just copy that and pass the exam").